Have you ever just looked at your house and were just disappointed in how it looks?

-A professional painter not only works hard for you, they are covered by insurance to ensure that if their work causes any damage to your home, it is covered.
+On the other hand, a professional painter not only works hard for you, but they are also covered by insurance to ensure that if their work causes any damage to your home, it is covered.

 It’s the little things about a finished paint job that make it stand out.

-A professional is trained to perfect the details which results in a beautifully painted wall, ceiling, or other part of your home.
+A professional is trained to perfect the details which result in a beautifully painted wall, ceiling, or other parts of your home.